Court Appearances, Arraignments & Trials

-There is no grace period for a trial.
-If you miss a scheduled trial, you will be found guilty by default, the max fine imposed, and your license may be immediately suspended.
+At a trial both, you and the law enforcement officer will appear in front of the Judge, to presetnt evidence and testimony in regards to your citation.
+If you miss a scheduled trial, you will be found guilty by default, the maximum fine imposed, and your license may be immediately suspended.
 If there are extenuating circumstances that arise prior to the scheduled trial date, contact the court immediately in writing.
 It is possible that a one-time postponement may be granted, but is at the Judge's discretion.
-Law enforcement officers are scheduled for multiple trials at the same time.

-If you are not able to physically appear at your scheduled trial, you may request to submit your written testimony in lieu of submitting your testimony orally.
-Your testimony by affidavit must be received by the trial date and time and must be notarized in order for the Judge to consider the written statement as your appearance.
+If you are not able to physically appear at your scheduled trial, you may request to submit your written testimony in lieu of presenting your testimony orally.
+Your testimony by affidavit must be received by the trial date and time and must be notarized in order for the Judge to consider the written statement as your appearance in court.